Samira Ahmed: Equal pay tribunal

 Ahmed filed legal proceedings against the BBC under the Equality Act 2010 in October 2019.
 The London Central Employment Tribunal unanimously found in her favour on 10 January 2020.
-On 24 February 2020 it was announced that a settlement had been reached with the BBC, but no figure for this was made public.
+On 24 February 2020, it was announced that a settlement had been reached with the BBC, but no figure for this was made public.
+In a 2020 interview with The Observer she revealed that a 1975 episode of The Goodies about newsroom sexism inspired her during the tribunal process.
+Her tribunal case was cited by the GDST as "leading the way on equal pay for women everywhere" when she was voted GDST Alumna of the Year 2021 by one of the largest votes ever.